yegle/your-dns/README.md

-The following instruction will run a list of jobs on docker to DNS-over-TLS service on port 853 and foward your request through PiHole then to Google DNS.
+The following instruction will run a list of jobs on docker to DNS-over-TLS service on port 853 and foward your request through PiHole then to Cloudflare DNS.

-**NOTE**: if you don't trust Google, please modify `Corefile.backend` and specify a different server.
+By default the setup uses Cloudflare's 1.1.1.1 DNS server.
+You can modify `Corefile.backend` and specify a different server.
 A list of available DNS-over-TLS name server is available at https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers.

 1. Create a network called `infra_network`.
 (Why not create the network